About BW

 • The BW Riemenschneider Bach Institute — which celebrated its 50th anniversary in 2019-20 — is one of only five institutions in North and South America containing manuscripts written in Bach's own hand.

-• The University's commitment to sustainability was rewarded in 2019 with the prestigious STARS Silver rating from the international Association for the Advancement of Sustainability in Higher Education (AASHE).
-Campus sustainability efforts include a wind turbine, recycling and composting program, LEED certified buildings, solar power and five geothermal fields — including the first for a residence hall in Ohio — to heat and cool campus buildings.
-Sustainability majors annually produce recommendations for additional green initiatives as part of their senior capstone project.
+• The University's commitment to sustainability is recognized as a Silver STARS*-rated AASHE** member institution by the international Association for the Advancement of Sustainability in Higher Education (AASHE).
+BW teaches students in the sustainability major in the problem-solving methodology of Triple Bottom Line thinking — people, planet and prosperity.
+Campus sustainability efforts include a wind turbine, recycling and composting program, LEED certified buildings, solar power and five geothermal fields to heat and cool campus buildings.

 • BW received the Collegiate Purple Star Award for its ongoing efforts to support students with military backgrounds.
 Universities with the Collegiate Purple Star Award designation provide service members, veterans and military-connected students the necessary support system and guidance to pursue higher education.

-• A distinctive collection of programs, spearheaded by the BW Center for Innovation & Growth, fosters entrepreneurship skills to prepare students for innovation and career agility.
+• A distinctive collection of programs fosters entrepreneurship skills to prepare students for innovation and career agility.

 The Students